Huessenbergnetz/HBN_SFOS_Components/README.md

 ### Optional variables
 By default, all license page files will be installed.
 You can use the `BTSC_LICENSES` variable to specify the license pages you want to install.
-Have a look into the [qml/licenses](https://github.com/Buschtrommel/BT_SFOS_Components/tree/master/qml/licenses) directory for the available licen page files and their names.
+Have a look into the [qml/licenses](https://github.com/Buschtrommel/BT_SFOS_Components/tree/master/qml/licenses) directory for the available license page files and their names.
 To select only some pages to install, set their base names withouth the extensions to the `BTSC_LICENSES` variable.

     BTSC_LICENSES="GPLv3 LGPLv3"